When considering a home purchase, or a refinance for that matter, knowing the value of the associated property is paramount.

 Getting a precise assessment of what a property is worth is one of the most important aspects of real estate, and especially critical to the bank or lender providing financing.

-After all, it is the bank that owns your home until the mortgage is paid off, so they too have a financial interest in the property in question.
+After all, it is the bank that owns your home until the mortgage is paid off, so they too have a financial interest in the property in question, often a far bigger one than the borrower.

 From the lender’s standpoint, the house itself acts as collateral, so it is imperative to have an accurate appraised value when providing financing.